So often, bloggers are afraid to tell each other the truth, because they don’t want to offend someone.

 Reason #3: You’re not taking the time to pull your stats

 Listen, if you’re not researching data daily, your dead in the water already!
 There are certain things you should be tracking and some things you don’t have to.
-In my new blogging binder, there’s an incredibly helpful printable called, “Yearly Stats.”
+In my new Blogging Binder, which you can get in the Honest Blogging Bundle here, there’s an incredibly helpful printable called, “Yearly Stats.”
 These are the crucial stats you keep track of on your blog each and every month.

 This one printable alone is by FAR one of THE most important things I’ve done for my blog to create income for myself.
 I’ve kept accurate records since the first month I started blogging and I gotta say, it’s really helped me tremendously over the years, not only in seeing my growth in numbers that we CANNOT go back and get, but also to see patterns, leading me to higher traffic conversions!